 Indeed, many forward thinking functional doctors believe this is a better and more effective way to help those with depression.
 Dr. Datia Kharrazian, DHSc, CD, MS has written extensively about the role of food, stress and the health of the GUT in his book Why isn’t my brain working.
 Dr. K says that brain degeneration is actually a result of poor gut microbiome.
 Others such as leading psychiatrist Dr. Kelly Brogan MD and Chris Kesser, MS. LAc agree that helping those with depression must be founded in a gut friendly diet.

-Let’s address the cause!
+Let’s address the cause of depression!

 People who are depressed and not feeling well may spend a great deal of time lying on the couch, or generally being inactive too.
 This inactivity also negatively impacts your digestion.